moredip/blog.thepete.net/source/_posts/2012-09-06-towards-frank-1-point-0.markdown

 ## Timeline

-I already have a branch of the Frank repo which contains the above changes, and appears to be working well with the apps I've tested it on.
-I hope to release that soon (within the next couple of weeks) as 1.0.pre1.
+I already have [a branch](http://github.com/moredip/Frank/tree/onepointoh) of the Frank repo which contains the above changes, and it appears to be working well with the apps I've tested it on.
+I hope to release that soon (within the next couple of weeks) as a 1.0.pre1 version of the frank-cucumber gem.
 At that point I'll be asking folks in the Frank community to try it out and give me feedback on what works and what doesn't.
 I expect a few minor teething troubles with tests that use older, more obscure UISpec helper methods that Frank will have lost, but there shouldn't be any issue that take more than a few lines of code to solve.